 Step 3: Add Liquid and Bake

 Pour in enough beef broth or other liquid to submerge the lower half of the shanks.
 Cover the casserole dish or Dutch oven, and slide it onto your oven's middle rack.

 Simmer the beef slowly in your oven until you can easily slide a fork into the shanks, and twist off a mouthful of tender beef with minimal effort.
 Depending how thickly your shank steaks were cut, this can take 2 1/2 to 4 hours.

 Ladle off the fat that rises to the surface, then heat the juices in a saucepan and thicken them to make a sauce.
 Serve the sauce and shanks with your favorite side dishes.

-Slow Cooker Method
+Try the Slow Cooker Method

 Line the bottom of your slow cooker with a handful of coarsely chopped onions, garlic, carrots, celery or other aromatic ingredients as desired.